mmmccarthy/chivz/readme.md

 ## Summarizing Crash Data

-This repo contains summarized IDOT Crash data, already grouped by community area, ward, and police district boundaries for each year of data.
+This repo contains summarized IDOT and Chicago Data Portal crash data, already grouped by community area, ward, and police district boundaries for each year of data.

 To re-process these summaries, follow these steps:

-1. Process the IDOT yearly extracts (2009-2017) first.
+1. Process the IDOT yearly extracts (2009-2017, _not included_) first.
 Here you could add earlier years or switch to IDOT data for 2018 and later years as it becomes available.
-Run this from the top level of the repo directory:
+Run this from the top level directory of the repo:

 	```R
 	source("idot_crashes/merge_crash_extracts.R", chdir = TRUE)